innovara/autoreply/README.md

 Now, you have to edit the configuration of the Postfix server to pipe emails to the script.

-You could pipe all the emails to autoreply.py, but the script would unnecessarily handle a number of emails that would not trigger an auto-reply.
+You could pipe all the emails to `autoreply.py`, but the script would unnecessarily handle a number of emails that would not trigger an auto-reply.
-To avoid emails out of the scope of autoreply.py being piped to it, we use check_recipient_access under smtpd_recipient_restrictions in main.cf.
+To avoid emails out of the scope of `autoreply.py` being piped to it, we use `check_recipient_access` under `smtpd_recipient_restrictions` in `main.cf`.

 Bear in mind that, if there are multiple recipients, Postfix will pipe the email as long as at least one of them is in the lookup table.